ypotti/movie-ticket-booking/README.md

 Responsive, Customizable Javascript `Popups`.
 We can use them for notifying User or for Double confirmation from users etc. I am Using it for Notifying use about tickets booking status.

+### `react-loader-spinner`

+A simple React `spinner component` which can be implemented for async await operation before data loads to the view.